-To cook Japanese meals at home, having the right ingredients makes a real difference.
-I still buy most of my fresh produce at local supermarkets, but there are a few specialty items I almost always pick up from these shops.
+When I cook Japanese meals at home in Melbourne, there are a few ingredients I prefer to buy from Japanese grocery stores.
+I still buy most of my fresh produce at local supermarkets, but there are some pantry items and small extras I almost always pick up from these shops.

 This is my favourite kind of one-stop shop.
 Walking in always reminds me of a small supermarket in Japan.